 June: The Keylong-Udaipur route may open by mid-June, but Sach Pass is usually still under snow.
 Early visitors can enter from the Manali side if the Udaipur-Killar road has been cleared.
 Weather is pleasant but unpredictable.

-July: This is when Sach Pass officially opens for most vehicles.
-HRTC bus service from Chamba to Killar begins.
+July: This is when Sach Pass officially opens for most vehicles and the HRTC bus service from Chamba to Killar begins.
 July brings monsoon rains, which means landslides and road closures are common.
-If you are a biker or driving an SUV, be prepared for delays.
+In case you are a biker or driving an SUV, be prepared for delays.
 For more on traveling to Sach Pass in July, check my Sach Pass in July guide.

 August to September: This is arguably the best window.
 The roads have stabilized after the initial monsoon fury, the valley is lush green, and the weather is comfortable during the day (15-25 degrees Celsius in the valley).
 Nights can get cold, so carry warm layers.
 The fairs at Mindhal village also happen during this period.